internetarchive/bookreader/README.md

 ## Areas for improvement
-- Change libraries to be NPM dependancies rather than included in the source code
+- Change libraries to be NPM dependencies rather than included in the source code

 ## Contributing